Melissa Kuys

 Melissa Kuys (born 9 December 1987) is an Australian rules footballer who played for Collingwood and St Kilda in the AFL Women's (AFLW).

 Early life and state football

 Kuys started playing football at the age of eight, playing in the junior boys' competition with Rowville.
-During her football journey she played for the Eastern Lions, Scoresby, and Knox.
+She played for the Eastern Lions, Scoresby, and Knoxduring her football journey.
 In 2016, she captained Knox and won the best and fairest award in a season in which the club only won one game.